rks101/eglinux/README.md

 man [
 ```
 [Advanced]: ls -lrt /usr/bin/[ output will confirm that it is a binary executable file.
-The source is in the coreutils package, src/lbracket.c and src/test.c
+The source is located in the coreutils package, specifically in src/lbracket.c and src/test.c

 ----

 ## Know processors

-How many processors do we have on the system?
+How many processors does the system have?
 To know details and processor flags:
 ```
 cat /proc/cpuinfo
 cat /proc/cpuinfo | grep "processor"
 ```
 Could you check the output?
 If you get eight entries with processors numbered from 0 to 7, this suggests eight logical cores.

-[Advanced]: Tell me more about CPU architecture, please.
+[Advanced]: Could you tell me more about CPU architecture, please?
 There you go with lscpu
 ```
 $ lscpu